Building resilience in our young people.

 YAM is a program aimed at addressing the mental health needs of young people, that involves discussion and role play.
 It aims to get young people involved and talking about mental health.
 By doing this, young people will learn problem solving skills and gain knowledge about mental health.

-The Department of Education will roll out the YAM training to all Department of Education high schools on the Central Coast and headspace will roll out the YAM program to Catholic and Independent Schools.
+The Department of Education will roll out the YAM training to all Department of Education high schools on the Central Coast.
+School link (Children & Adolescent Mental Health Service) are rolling out the YAM program to independent schools.